 Can activated charcoal really improve your skin?
 In a word, yes, says Orit Markowitz, MD, a New York City-based dermatologist, and she recommends this Bioré facial scrub to do just that.
 “It is a great product for cleaning out pores and removing debris formed from keratin, which appears in the form of a blackhead,” she says.
 It also contains salicylic acid to keep skin blemish-free.

 That said, you’ll need to do a little extra maintenance to keep skin clear, Dr. Markowitz says.
 “The limitation is that the pores will refill unless you add additional products to help prevent the reformulation, such as a retinoic acid.”
-Now that your skin is in tip-top shape, check out the makeup secrets that will do it justice.
+Next, browse through the best chemical peels you can do at home.

 Want more deals and product picks sent directly to your inbox?
 Sign up for the Stuff We Love newsletter!